ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 Here is how to set up Skim to work with Vim/Neovim running VimTeX.
 Some of the steps are the same as for Zathura on Linux, so excuse the repetition:
 - You will, obviously, need Skim installed---you can download Skim as a macOS `dmg` file either from [the Skim homepage](https://skim-app.sourceforge.io/) or from [SourceForge](https://sourceforge.net/projects/skim-app/).
-  If you already have Skim installed, upgrade to the latest version to ensure forward search works properly.
+  *If you already have Skim installed, upgrade to the latest version,* which will ensure forward search works properly.

-- In Skim, enable automatic document refreshing (so Skim will automatically update the displayed PDF after each compilation): open Skim and navigate to `Preference` > `Sync` and select `Check for file changes` and `Reload automatically`.
+- After making sure your Skim version is up to date, enable automatic document refreshing (so Skim will automatically update the displayed PDF after each compilation) by opening Skim and navigating to `Preference` > `Sync`.
+  Then select `Check for file changes` and `Reload automatically`.

 - You will need the VimTeX plugin installed.
   Check that the VimTeX PDF viewer interface is enabled by entering `:echo g:vimtex_view_enabled`, which will print `1` if VimTeX's PDF viewer interface is enabled and `0` if it is disabled.